contao/docs/docs/manual/layout/module-management/navigation-modules.en.md

 <!-- indexer::continue -->
 ```

-## Quicklink
+## Quick link

-The front-end module "Quicklink" adds a drop-down menu of any pages to the website, which does not consider any hierarchical dependencies.
+The front end module "Quick link" adds a drop-down menu of any pages to the website, which does not consider any
+hierarchical dependencies.

 **Pages:** Here you select which pages should be included in the menu.

-**Individual name**: Here you can enter an individual name for the first option of the quick-navigation.
+**Custom label:** Here you can enter an individual name for the first option of the quick-navigation.

-**Individual template:** Here you can overwrite the default `mod_quicklink` template.
+**Module template:** Here you can overwrite the default `mod_quicklink` template.

-**HTML OutputThe**
+**The HTML Output**
- frontend module generates the following HTML code:
+The front end module generates the following HTML code:

 ```html
 <!-- indexer::stop -->